tessgi/TessGiWebsite/content/pages/the-mission/operations.md

 <br/>

 Data from the TESS spacecraft will be downloaded through the Deep Space Network (DSN) and delivered to the Payload Operations Center (POC) at the Massachusetts Institute ofTechnology (MIT).
 The POC sends uncalibrated requantized pixel data, target lists, spacecraft configuration and engineering data, and focal plane characterization models (for calibration) to the Science Processing Operations Center (SPOC) at NASA Ames.
 The SPOC calibrates the science data in two steps, first by the orbit and then by the sector.
 The SPOC uses instrument calibration models provided by the POC to calibrate all science data.
 Once a full sector is calibrated the transiting planet search software is run by the SPOC to identify and flag threshold crossing events (TCEs).
 Calibrated target pixels and FFIs, light curves generated from 2-min cadence targets, and TCEs are sent to the TESS Science Office (TSO, which includes MIT and the Smithsonian Astrophysical Observatory, SAO).
 The TSO is responsible for detailed analysis of TCEs and the identification of TESS Objects of Interest (TOIs).
 The TSO will deliver lists of TOIs to the Mikulski Archive for Space Telescopes (MAST, located at the Space Telescope Science Institute, STScI) along with dispositions and information documenting the vetting process for each TOI on a regular schedule, nominally every four months.
 The processed data and meta-data from the SPOC will be archived at MAST.
 MAST is the primary science data archive for TESS and will provide tools to search and retrieve data.
 The TESS Science Support Center operates the Guest Investigator (GI) Program, which will supply a list of GI targets to the POC, and the GI proposers will retrieve their data from the MAST.
 All data archived at MAST will have no proprietary period and will be publicly available.

+## Commissioning and calibration

+TESS will undergo a ~60 day commissioning phase that begins shortly after launch.
+The commissioning period is separated into four phases that include spacecraft initialization, instrument initialization, fine pointing updates, and instrument calibration.
+During spacecraft initialization, TESS will undergo various checkouts and parameter updates of of key spacecraft systems involved in communication and attitude control.
+This includes the S-band receiver, star trackers, and propulsion system.
+This phase also includes the first spacecraft maneuvers to reach the final orbit and will last 7 days.

+In the second phase of commissioning, instrument initialization, the DHU and cameras are powered on and undergo initial tests to check their health.
+The powerup of the 4 cameras will be done one camera at a time and include first light.
+This phase also includes the initial alignment of each camera to transform the on-orbit boresights into the spacecraft reference frame.
+After this initial camera alignment, on day 10 of commissioning, the third phase begins.
+In phase 3, three fine pointing updates will be performed, the first checks of on board cosmic ray mitigation will be performed, and the first FFI’s will be obtained.
+Two orbit maneuvers will also be performed in this phase.
+The fine pointing updates phase ends on day 16 of commissioning.

+During commissioning phase 4, instrument calibration, the first target pixel masks will be uploaded to the spacecraft, a guide star table will be uploaded, scattered light calibrations will be performed for each camera, and two calibration sequence will be uploaded and performed.
+These calibration sequences include taking data on bright stars to characterize the camera CCDs.
+This phase also includes the lunar encounter and final period adjustment maneuver to inject TESS into its final high earth elliptical orbit.
+The instrument calibration phase ends on day 55 after launch.
+TESS will then begin science collection with an initial science test orbit and data downlink.
+Nominal science operations and the collection of data in the first observing sector start day 68 of the mission.